Khayyon1/Exploratory-Data-Analysis/README.md

     R2 score is 0.6019543580919947

 ## --UPDATE @ 11:48pm--
 I was able to get the Linear Model and Quadratic Models to reduce their RMSE measure with the train set error being slightly worse than the test set RMSE measure.

-    NOTE: This does not apply to the Cubic Model for some reason
+<b>NOTE: This does not apply to the Cubic Model for some reason</b>

 ## Short Comings:
 Because I got back to working on this after my adjunct and sending a good portion of my day looking for Higher Order Neural Network Results and in the worse case an alternative project that will fit within the time constraint, I was unable to add the remaining features that I discussed with the Professor
-    i.
-The Regularization Terms
+1. The Regularization Terms
-    ii.
-The SVM, due to fixing the training vs test error problem iii.
-Potential using dimensionally reduction or apply math functions on certain features to reduce their complexity
+2. The SVM, due to fixing the training vs test error problem
+3. Potential using dimensionally reduction or apply math functions on certain features to reduce their complexity

-    It was still really cool to try to apply what I learned in Class freely on this Dataset.
+<b>It was still really cool to try to apply what I learned in Class freely on this Dataset.
+I would highly recommend anyone interested in Data Science try it</b>